 Monday 16th March 2026: Developing small sound objects for everyday listening

-I’m currently developing a research-led project exploring how small, self-contained sound objects might support attention, regulation and connection in everyday life.
+I'm currently exploring how small, self-contained sound objects might create opportunities for attentive listening in everyday life.

-This early phase involves sketching and testing ideas using embedded sound processes, exploring how sound behaviours can be shaped and refined so they feel responsive without becoming overwhelming.
+This early stage involves sketching and testing ideas using embedded sound processes, exploring how sound behaviours can be shaped and refined so they feel responsive without becoming overwhelming.
+Rather than asking people to perform tasks or achieve outcomes, I'm interested in how carefully designed sound interactions might encourage curiosity, attention and repeated engagement over time.

-Over time, I will be working with small groups in familiar community settings, including neurodivergent adults, older people, carers and artists.
-These sessions are not about testing a fixed outcome, but exploring what feels useful, what doesn’t, and how the work might adapt in response.
+Over time I'll be exploring these ideas with small groups in familiar community settings, including adults with learning disabilities, autistic adults, older people, carers and artists.
+These sessions are about allowing the work to evolve through listening, observation and reflection.

-This sits between sound art, facilitation and care-led practice, and reflects an ongoing interest in how minimal sound interactions can support non-verbal experience in everyday contexts.
+This work sits somewhere between sound art, facilitation and care-led practice and reflects an ongoing interest in how minimal sound interactions can become part of everyday experience.
+Less to instruct or entertain, but to invite attention and leave space for interpretation.

 More will follow as the work develops.